microsoft/promptflow/examples/tutorials/develop-promptflow-copilot/develop-promptflow-copilot.md

 ### Tips

 ```
-- The evaluation flow supports calculating multiple metrics, and have detailed explanations for each metric in the readme file.
-Make sure you understand each of them and choose the metrics that are most relevant to your copilot.
+- The evaluation process is designed to compute multiple metrics, each accompanied by comprehensive explanations in the readme file.
+It is imperative to understand these metrics thoroughly and select those most applicable to your project.

 - The answer produced by the initial copilot flow will have a "(Source: citation)" part at the end.
 This is because we told the model to do that in the prompt.
 You can modify the default prompt to remove this part in case it affects the evaluation results as we did not append this part when generating the test data.

-- The evaluation flow will give you aggregated metrics.
-It's important to zoom into the metrics result for each line, especially for the line with lower score.
+- Furthermore, the evaluation process will present aggregated metrics.
+It is essential to closely examine the results for each line, especially for the line with lower metric.

-The bad cases usually caused by two reasons: one is the flow is not performing well, whether because the context retrival or prompt; the other is the test data is not good enough.
+Typically, suboptimal results stem from one of two issues: either the process is underperforming, possibly due to inadequate context retrieval or prompt formulation, or the quality of the test data is insufficient.

-For the first case, you can try to debug or tune the flow in local or in the workspace.
-For the second case, you can try to modify the test case or abandon it from your test dataset.
+To address the first issue, consider debugging or refining the process either locally or within the workspace.
+For the latter, you might either revise the problematic test cases or exclude them from your test dataset altogether.
 ```

 ## Step 4: Improve your copilot flow

 After evaluation, you will find that the initial copilot flow works well and can achieve relatively good metrics.
-We can continue improve the copilot in various ways.
+We can continue to improve the copilot in various ways.

 ### Improve context retrieval
 The context retrieval is the most important part of RAG based approach, the quality of the retrieved context will directly affect the performance of the copilot.
 Take a close look at the initial copilot flow, you will find that the context retrieval is achieved by 'lookup_question_from_indexed_docs' node which is using 'Index Lookup' tool.